unfrm/posts/blog/Deploying-Python-web-apps-with-nginx-and-Gunicorn/Deploying Python web apps with nginx and Gunicorn.md

+# Deploying Python web apps with nginx and Gunicorn

 First of all, I should mention that all the information inside this article is suitable mostly for small projects.
 Serving large and heavy loaded apps is a completely different topic, which is, speaking honestly, goes beyond my knowledge and skills.
 So if you're just a Python hobbyist and you're looking a way to put your apps into the Web, I bet these next few words can be helpful.

 So here's the deal.
 Basically there are a few global approaches to make your Python apps visible for everyone: